 Fasted training, especially fasted training at higher intensities, may raise cortisol, one of the body’s stress hormones.
 Sustained high cortisol levels can impair exercise recovery.
 It may take longer to recover if you regularly run in a fasted rather than a fed state.

-Even though many athletes try fasted running to lose body fat, it may not work well for this purpose.
+Even though many people try fasted running to lose body fat, it may not work well for this purpose.

 Research shows fasted cardio doesn’t lead to more fat loss than non-fasted cardio.
 A study compared fasted vs. non-fasted cardio while also reducing subjects’ calorie intake.
 The subjects did lose weight; however, because there was no difference in weight loss between the fasted vs. non-fasted cardio groups, the driving factor behind the weight loss appears to be calorie restriction, not fasted cardio.
 (Source)